ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/README.md

 * Evaluation-SAD-Significance.xlsx: Contains the results of the software architecture documentation (SAD) evaluation with significance tests.

 ## Installation (Docker)
+> [!TIP]
-We suggest to use the provided docker container as it contain everything you need to run the tool.
+> We suggest to use the provided docker container as it contain everything you need to run the tool.
 To run the container, execute `docker run -it --rm ghcr.io/ardoco/icse25`.
 The container will start in this directory.
-The docker container contains everything including the cache.
-Thus, you do not need access to OpenAI to run the evaluation.
+> The docker container contains everything including the cache.
+> Thus, you do not need access to OpenAI to run the evaluation.

 ## Installation (Manual)
 You can build the projects on your own by executing `mvn package` in the `lissa` subdirectories in `LiSSA-RATLR-V1` and `LiSSA-RATLR-V2`.
 The Jar will be created in the target folder in the lissa project (lissa/target/ratlr-*-jar-with-dependencies.jar).

+> [!WARNING]
-To extract the cache for the evaluation, you can use the provided tar.gz file (cache.tgz).
+> To extract the cache for the evaluation, you can use the provided tar.gz file (cache.tgz).
-Since GitHub does not allow large files in releases, the cache is split into multiple parts.
+> Since GitHub does not allow large files in releases, the cache is split into multiple parts.
-* the cache was created by `split -b 1G cache.tgz cache.tgz.part.`
+> * the cache was created by `split -b 1G cache.tgz cache.tgz.part.`
-* To get the cache.tgz: `cat cache.tgz.part.* > cache.tgz`
+> * To get the cache.tgz: `cat cache.tgz.part.* > cache.tgz`
-* `sha256sum cache.tgz`: `8e3b9d8ea7b54453605a8235aea7d33176a8635cd69bea2a0892da3b6a152881`
+> * `sha256sum cache.tgz`: `8e3b9d8ea7b54453605a8235aea7d33176a8635cd69bea2a0892da3b6a152881`
+>

-Extract `cache.tgz` in the repository to get the caches at their desired locations (`tar xzf cache.tgz`).
+> Extract `cache.tgz` in the repository to get the caches at their desired locations (`tar xzf cache.tgz`).

 ## Reproduce the Results
 To reproduce the results of our evaluation, please follow the instructions in the README of the respective directories.

-a. `LiSSA-RATLR-V1` contains the code and datasets used to create the results without the significance tests.

-b. `LiSSA-RATLR-V2` contains the code and datasets used to create the runs used to perform significance tests.
+> [!IMPORTANT]

-Note: You can run the complete evaluation using the provided `run-experiments.sh`.
-This script will run the evaluation for all configurations and datasets.
-However, the script assumes that you have already set the OpenAI API key and organization in your environment variables.
-If you want to use the cache and therefore do not need access to OpenAI, you can set the API key and organization to `dummy`by executing `export OPENAI_ORGANIZATION_ID=dummy` and `export OPENAI_API_KEY=dummy`.
-To finally, run the script, execute `bash run-experiments.sh`.
+> You can run the complete evaluation using the provided `run-experiments.sh`.
+> This script will run the evaluation for all configurations and datasets.
+> However, the script assumes you have already set the OpenAI API key and organization in your environment variables.
+> If you want to use the cache and therefore do not need access to OpenAI, you can set the API key and organization to `dummy`by executing `export OPENAI_ORGANIZATION_ID=dummy` and `export OPENAI_API_KEY=dummy`.
+> To finally run the script, execute `bash run-experiments.sh`.

+> [!NOTE]
+> `LiSSA-RATLR-V1` contains the code and datasets used to create the results without the significance tests.
+> The README in the directory contains more information about the command line parameters, i.e., the [evaluate.sh](https://github.com/ArDoCo/ReplicationPackage-ICSE25_LiSSA-Toward-Generic-Traceability-Link-Recovery-through-RAG/blob/main/LiSSA-RATLR-V1/evaluation/smos/evaluate.sh) scripts that can be used to run the experiments.

+> [!NOTE]
+> `LiSSA-RATLR-V2` contains the code and datasets used to create the runs used to perform significance tests.
+> The README in the directory contains more information about the command line parameters, i.e., the explanation that you can run the experiments by specifying the configurations and run `java -jar compiled-lissa.jar eval -c config.json`

 ## Reusing LiSSA
 LiSSA is a framework that can be used to recover traceability links between any two types of artifacts.